By Jodi Glickman

-You don’t have to recite your resume in reverse chronological order, nor do you have to focus every aspect of your background - you can pick and choose what is compelling or relevant for this particular conversation.
+You don’t have to recite your resume in reverse chronological order, nor do you have to focus on every aspect of your background -- you can pick and choose what is compelling or relevant for this particular conversation.

 As the accountant-turned aspiring marketer, perhaps you’ve worked on a special marketing project for your firm, helped market a friend’s new on-line business, or were president of your marketing club in college.

 “Officially, I spend my time working as an accountant, but my real passion is in marketing.
 I’ve spent the last year helping a colleague market his new on-line retail business and I love the work.”